 Effective January 1, 2007, Merlin Bingham, Roger Kolvoord, and Terry Brown entered into Executive Employment Agreements with the Company pursuant to which they would receive a base annual salary of \$206,000, \$187,000, and \$125,000, respectively.
-The employment agreements have an initial term of 1 year with automatic renewal for an additional year at each anniversary.
-The employment agreements also provide for twelve months of severance in the event the agreement is not renewed for the calendar year following a change in control.
+The employment agreements had an initial term of 1 year with automatic renewal for an additional year at each anniversary.
+The